stephenkati/To-Do-List/README.md

 # 📖 [To Do List]

-**[To Do List]** is a website for listing different 'to do' activities.
+## Project Description <a name="Project-description"></a>

+A To Do List app that lets users create tasks that they would like to do and complete them.
 Users can add, update, delete, mark as completed and remove completed activities.
 Build with HTML, CSS and Javascript.

 ## 🛠 Built With <a name="built-with"></a>